DarshanaChinthaka/Web_Project/README.md

-# ⌚ Ticker Watches - Stylish Watch Store Website
+# ⌚ WatchHaven - Stylish Watch Store Website

-Welcome to **Ticker Watches**, a modern and stylish website built to showcase an elegant collection of watches.
+Welcome to **WatchHaven**, a modern and stylish website built to showcase an elegant collection of watches.
 This project displays three main watch categories: Casual, Luxury, and Smart watches.

 🔗 **Live Website:** [Click here to visit](https://darshanachinthaka.github.io/Web_Project/)